RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   `#%%%%` and so on.
 If using this new syntax, all  n+1 cells will be conveniently grouped under top-level cells in the outline tree.
+* Add option to sort files alphabetically.
+By default files are shown in the same order as in the Editor.

 #### API Changes

 ##### Major changes
 * Create the `spyder.api` module to expose a public API for external plugins.
+* Create one module per plugin in `spyder.plugins` and move there all widgets used by that plugin.
+For example, `spyder.widgets.sourcecode.codeeditor` is now at `spyder.plugins.editor.widgets.codeeditor`.

 ##### Minor changes
 * Remove the `SpyderPluginMixin` class.
   Its contents were added to `BasePluginWidget` (in `plugins/base.py`) and `PluginWidget` (in `api/plugins.py`).
 * Move `SpyderDockWidget` to `widgets/dock.py`.

+#### Under the hood
+* Deprecate the use of `debug_print` and use the `logging` module instead.
+* Use the Language Server Protocol for code completion and linting in the Editor.